cheloghm/Poseidon/Docs/InstallationGuide.md

 ## Conclusion

-By following this **Detailed Installation Guide**, you should be able to set up and run the **Poseidon API Orchestrator** locally, within Docker containers, or in a Kubernetes environment with ease.
+By following this **Detailed Installation Guide**, you should be able to set up and run the **Poseidon API Orchestrator** locally, within Docker containers, in a Kubernetes environment, or deploy it to AWS with ease.
 This comprehensive guide ensures that developers of all experience levels can deploy the project effectively, troubleshoot common issues, and understand the necessary configurations.

 For further assistance, refer to the following resources: